FDA/Mechanistic-COVID-19-Model/Fig4a/README.md

 ## This code generates "Figure 4 (a) Calibrating of the PK model."
-It runs PK simulations for a population of 2000 virtual patients and single best-fit (optimum) to produce remdesivir plasma concentration time course after two hours of intravenous administration of six different single loading doses (3, 10, 30, 75, 150, and 225 mg).
+It runs PK simulations for a population of 2000 virtual patients and a single best-fit (optimum) patient to produce remdesivir plasma concentration time course after two hours of intravenous administration of six different single loading doses (3, 10, 30, 75, 150, and 225 mg).
 ## Running the code---------------------------------------------------------
 All simulations are run in R-4.0.2
 This code uses the following R packages: